hamidyfine/Forbica/README.md

 **Trello:**   [trello.com/b/IK5a85lo](https://trello.com/b/IK5a85lo)

 *Use trello for report the problem, give us a idea for new features and be informed of new version features, fixed bugs and more.*

+**Designed and built with  by Hamid Yaftian. ** *Forbica licensed under MIT License and Documentation licensed under CC-BY-NC 4.0.*